 Bonus Marks in the Written Exam (CEE)

-For Bonus marks, there are particular categories in the written exam of Army GD for females (Women Military police).
+For Bonus marks, there are particular categories in the written exam of women military police.
 These particulars and categories are mentioned below in the table.

 |Daughter of Servicemen (DOS), Daughter of Ex-Servicemen (DoEX), Daughter of War Widow (DoWW), Daughter of Widow of Ex-Servicemen (DoW).||20 Marks|